cloudfoundry-attic/cf-swagger/README.md

 ### Getting Started
 -------------------

 Assuming you have a valid [Golang 1.4.2](https://golang.org/dl/) or [later](https://golang.org/dl/) installed for your system, you can quickly get the version that we are using for go-swagger.
 This version is on [Github](https://github.com/midoblgsm/go-swagger).
 This is an extension of [go-swagger](https://github.com/go-swagger/go-swagger).
 You can use the `bin/build` file to generate the binary or directly use our swagger binary from `out` folder.

+The tests that we are generating are tested on [Go Service Broker](https://github.com/cloudfoundry-samples/go_service_broker).
+You need to follow the steps indicated in the README.md of the project to build the broker and run it.

 ### Cloning and Building